BlueMona/peerio-documentation/Transparency_Report.md

 # Transparency Report

-*Last updated: 1 February 2017*
+*Last updated: 1 May 2017*

-**Requests for access to user data**: As of 1 February, 2017, Peerio has received:
+**Requests for access to user data**: As of 1 May, 2017, Peerio has received:
 * 0 requests to access user data
 * 0 requests have been granted
 * 0 requests were denied